LeoDulcetti/LinearRegression/README.md

-# Predicting house rents in Madrid
+# Linear Regression model for predicting house rents in Madrid

 ### About this project
 I completed this project in October 2023.
 It was my first project using Python and Machine Learning libraries.